CsatiZoltan/t8code-wiki/Setting-up-t8code-on-JUWELS.md

 module load ParaStationMPI/5.5.0-1-mt
 ```

-Make sure that these modules are loaded each time you run code.
+Make sure that these modules are loaded each time you compile or run code.

 ### Configure and compile